Yemeni president dismisses Houthi concessions as 'maneuver'

 At least 13 people were killed on Thursday in a rocket attack that hit a wedding party in a village in southwestern Yemen which residents said was most likely to have been carried out by jets of the Saudi-led coalition.

-Reporting by Mohammed Ghobari and Louis Charbonneau; Writing by Sami Aboudi; Editing by Gareth Jones
+Reporting by Mohammed Ghobari; Writing by Sami Aboudi; Editing by Gareth Jones